Venafi/terraform-provider-venafi/README.md

 To invoke execute `terraform plan`, then `terraform apply`, and finally `terraform show` from the directory containing your Terraform configuration file (e.g. `main.tf`).

-## Renewing a Certificate
+### Renewing a Certificate

-The `venafi_certificate` resource handles certificate renewals as long as a terraform apply is done within the `experation_window` period.
-Keep in mind that this experation window in Terraform needs to match the renewal window set within your CA/TPP.
+The `venafi_certificate` resource handles certificate renewals as long as a terraform apply is done within the `expiration_window` period.
+Keep in mind that this expiration window in Terraform needs to match the renewal window set within your CA/TPP.

 ## Requirements for usage with Trust Protection Platform